sh7dow/sh7dow/README.md

 ### About me
 I'm learning to code through online resources, currently focused on **Python**, with **Java** as my next step.
 I always aim to write clean, understandable code.

-I'm planning to work in **back-end** development or **cybersecurity** — I really enjoy coding and want to turn it into my career.
+I'm planning to work in **back-end** development or **cybersecurity**, i really enjoy coding and want to turn it into my career.

 I've been coding since 22/04/2026.
-I like building small projects and extra exercises beyond my course material, to practice my logic and knowledge of the language I'm studying.
-I believe practice is one of the best ways to learn — it's what works best for me.
+I like building small projects and extra exercises beyond my course material, to practice my logic and knowledge of the **language** I'm studying.
+I believe practice is one of the **best** ways to learn, it's what works **best** for me.

 ## Activity
 [![sh7dow's github activity graph](https://github-readme-activity-graph.vercel.app/graph?username=sh7dow&custom_title=sh7dow's%20Contribution%20Graph&bg_color=00000000&color=ffffff&line=39d353&point=39d353&area=true&hide_border=true)](https://github.com/sh7dow)